Rishthegreat/Notes/School/Progressive Era.md

 		- Republican lose house to the democrats

 #### Election of 1812
+- Republican convention in Chicago
+	- Roosevelt has the majority of support of the republican party
+	-
 - Roosevelt runs against Taft in the election of 1912
 - Taft wins the candidacy of the Republicans, so Roosevelt decides to run as a third party
 	- (Republican party splits)
 - He argued that going for a third term would be fine because it was not consecutive.
-- However, since the Republican party is divided, the Democratic
+- However, since the Republican party is divided, the Democratic candidate, Woodrow Wilson wins the election